annmaryvinod/JS-Basics-With-Head-First/README.md

 <!-- NOTES -->

 NOTE 1 ; JavaScript, unlike HTML markup, is case sensitive, meaning upper- and lowercase matters.
-The variable counter is different from the variable Counter.
+The variable "counter" is different from the variable "Counter".

-NOTE 2; Did you notice that the = operator is used in assignments,while the == operator tests for equality?
+NOTE 2; Did you notice that the "=" operator is used in assignments,while the" ==" operator tests for equality?
 That is, we use one equal sign to assign values to variables.
 We use two equal signs to test if two values are equal to each other.
 Substituting one for the other is a common coding mistake.
 === stands for exactly equal to.

 4. WHILE loop